Dalian-Alexander/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

-1. What are the main differences between a stateful and a functional component?
+1. What are the main differences between a stateful and a functional component? stateful components are better when we want out component to have some state, and functional components are better if state is not necessary.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount will be called when the component initializes, and componentWillUpdate is called after an update happens such as a network request.

 3. Define stateful logic.
+    stateful logic is logic that is built into a component such as a click event, or a function that toggles state or even state itself

 4. What are the three step of creating a successful test?
 What is done in each phase?
+    Arrange, Act, and Assert

+  Arrange: renders a React element to the virtual DOM for example
+    render(<CheckoutForm />)
+  Act: where we declare our queries to the DOM and simulate possible user interactions
+  Assert: where we confirm that what we wanted to happen, happened and verify that the test ran as planned.